david-beauchesne/FoodWeb-MultiStressors/FoodWebs-MultipleStressors.md

 webs [@stouffer2010] were modeled using Lotka-Voltera equation systems (Table S1).
-Two additional motifs were included to serve as controls to test the importance of considering species interactions when evaluating environmental effects, *i.e.* a partially connected motifs with a disconnected resource and a predator and a prey interaction, and a fully disconnected motif with three independent species modelled as resources.
+Two additional motifs were included to serve as controls to test the importance of considering species interactions when evaluating environmental effects, *i.e.* a partially connected motifs with a disconnected species and a predator-prey interaction, and a fully disconnected motif with three independent species.

 Resources were modeled using logistic growth equations of the form
 $\frac{dX_i}{dt} = X_i(r_i - \alpha_{ii} X_i - \sum \alpha_{ij} X_j)$,